 Dr Chao Wang's research interests lie in inter-disciplinary areas that study the interaction between photonics and other traditional or state-of-the-art technologies in different fields, such as microwave photonics, biophotonics and fiber optics, for industrial, communications, biomedical, and defense applications.
-His research has been funded by Marie-Curie Actions, the Royal Society, University of Kent, and Natural Sciences and Engineering Research Council (NSERC) of Canada.
+His research has been well funded by EU Marie-Curie Actions, the Royal Society, the Engineering and Physcial Sciences Research Council (EPSRC) of UK, the UKRI Catapult programme, the University of Kent, and Natural Sciences and Engineering Research Council (NSERC) of Canada.

 A list of his grants and funded projects can be viewed here.